callmeBoris/Magnifier/README.md

 # Magnifier
- A web page which allows the user to find any web design article posted on https://www.webdesignerdepot.com.
+ A web search engine which allows the user to find any web design article posted on https://www.webdesignerdepot.com.

  ## Setup and installation